 Within Discovery mode, you don’t have nearly as much control over your deck as you would in Constructed.
 The only thing you get to choose is what Prism(s) to start a match with.
 As a result, a big component of success in Discovery is identifying which Prism(s) have the best cards for Discovery games, as well as which Prism(s) you’re best at playing with.
 Unlike when building a Constructed deck, where single Prism decks are 20 cards, and dual Prism decks are 30, in Discovery, both single and dual Prism decks are equally sized at 25 cards.

 Strength is a great Discovery choice, as it is designed to have good baseline Discovery cards, with lots of high health and high power units, and damage-dealing spells for killing off enemy units.
-Heart is also currently strong, as it has many Banner cards to let you make better attacks with your Hero, and potent tempo units like Cleo.
+Heart is also currently strong, as its Banner cards and death effect units can help you gain the advantage early, and keep you from falling behind.
 Agility is another good choice due to its high-tempo board clears and removal, and Intellect has an excellent mix of high-tempo offensive units as well as potent removal options.